Canwell Committee: Background

-Becoming a state only in November 1889, Washington was a relative latecomer into the United States of America.
-As was the case in Texas, Oklahoma, Kansas, and the Dakota Territory, an indigenous frontier radicalism was prevalent in the state, making the Socialist Party of Washington one of the largest state affiliates of the Socialist Party of America on a per capita basis of the pre-World War I progressive era.
-Seattle had been the site of a General Strike in February 1919 which had captivated the attention of the nation.

-Although the Socialist Party of Washington did not survive 1919 upheavals in the national party, many socialists continued to live and work in the state.
-The Farmer-Labor Party received significant support from Washington voters in the election of 1920, as did progressive presidential candidate Robert M. La Follette independent campaign in the 1924 election.
-The state's national reputation for a left-of-center political climate is demonstrated by Postmaster General James Farley's quip that the United States of America consists of "forty-seven states and the Soviet of Washington."
+Becoming a state only in 1889, Washington was a relative latecomer to the United States.
+Although the Republican Party would control the state government for the next four decades, a frontier radicalism was prevalent in the region.
+During the pre-World War I progressive era, local lumber workers joined the Industrial Workers of the World, leading to a successful 1917 lumber strike, the 1916 Everett massacre and the 1919 Centralia massacre.
+Although the Socialist Party of Washington was disbanded in 1909 following a decision of the national executive committee of the Socialist Party of America, many socialists continued to live and work in the state.
+Seattle was the site of a 1919 general strike which reinforced the national view of the state, particularly its labor movement, as radical.
+The Farmer–Labor Party received significant support from Washington voters in the 1920 election, as did progressive presidential candidate Robert M. La Follette's 1924 campaign.
+The state's national reputation for a left-of-center political climate was demonstrated by a quip by then-Postmaster General, James Farley, that the United States consisted of "forty-seven states and the Soviet of Washington."